 Here is an example of using proximity deliberately to make a visual joke.
 We all know that the man is not the height of the tower, but the flatness of the photo plus the Gestalt principle of proximity makes it seem as if he can push the tower over with his foot.

-Proximity is one of the easiest ways to relate elements in design to one another.
-Come with me in the next movie as we explore one of the most effective tools that visual artists have ever used, and one with the oldest historical antecedents.
+Proximity is one of the easiest ways to relate elements in the design to one another.
+Come with me in the next movie as we explore one of the most effective tools that visual artists have ever used and one with the oldest historical antecedents.

 Movie 5: Continuation